 What Did Rattlesnakes Evolve From

-During the course of evolution, the ancestors of the rattlesnakes deleted the genes rapidly that were responsible for the production of diverse toxins.
-It caused faster-than-usual evolution of the rattlesnakes.
+- During evolution, the ancestors of the rattlesnakes deleted the genes rapidly that were responsible for the production of diverse toxins.
+It caused the faster-than-usual evolution of the rattlesnakes.

-It is also believed that before evolving rattle, rattlesnakes had silently shook their tail.
+- It is also believed that before evolving rattle, rattlesnakes had silently shaken their tail.

 What Do Rattlesnakes Eat – Rattlesnake Diet

-If the bitten prey escape before dying, they follow it using its acute sense of smell.
+- If the bitten prey escapes before dying, they follow it using its acute sense of smell.

-Once the bitten prey is located, the rattlesnakes prod it with its snout and smell it with their nostrils and tongue to check if it is dead or still alive.
+- Once the bitten prey is located, the rattlesnakes prod it with their snout and smell it with their nostrils and tongue to check if it is dead or still alive.

-Rattlesnakes have extremely powerful gastric fluid, which not only digest the flesh but also bones.
+- Rattlesnakes have extremely powerful gastric fluid, which not only digests the flesh but also bones.

-Rattlesnakes continue hunting if the prey is small.
-In case of adequate hunt, they find a safe and warm place to coil up until the digestion of the prey.
+- Rattlesnakes continue hunting if the prey is small.
+In case of an adequate hunt, they find a safe and warm place to coil up until the digestion of the prey.

 What Do Baby Rattlesnakes Eat

-Baby and young rattlesnakes eat lizards as the major part of their diet.
+- Baby and young rattlesnakes eat lizards as a major part of their diet.

 How Much Does A Rattlesnake Eat In A Day